 Let me first say that yes, I know look quite Nenek Kemayan-ish (old witch) here, thats because I literally just woke up to snap these so hence the grimy look.
 So now you guys know how god awful I look in the morning.
 Anyways, Day 9 to 14 was a little more challenging because I broke out a little more and this time the pimples were a bit more painful maybe because I stopped using the Doxycap but the rest of my skin feels really smooth probably thanks to the Skin Repair Cream.
 Oh, btw, if you look closely at this picture, you’ll notice how the little hairs on my face are bleached.
 Let’s see my skin’s progress in Part II.

-I went back after Day 14 (2 weeks) for a review of my skin and second treatment which I will document for Part II.
+I went back after Day 14 (2 weeks) for a review of my skin and second treatment.
 It will take more than one session to see results so you have to be patient.
 I hope I’ve answered as much of the questions about this particular laser skin treatment as there were not many reviews of ladies with tanned skin undergoing laser treatment and that made me a little worried.
 I’m so glad that it is not as invasive as I initially thought.
 I am able to go out into the world, I don’t have to put my life on hold and I didn’t look like a shedding snake which was what held me back from undergoing laser treatment until I learned from Aesthetics Central Clinic that there are many more treatments other than CO2 Fraction that may be more suitable to your skin and lifestyle.Do let me know if you have any more questions about the IPL/RF/IR laser treatment and stay tuned for the next part of this series to follow my journey to flawless skin.